 Wood-burning fires powered the first lighthouses in America.
 Lightkeepers kept the braziers going to help ships find their way.
-The first such lighthouse stood on Little Brewster Island in Boston.
+The first such lighthouse stood on Little Brewster Island in Boston, in colonial New England.
 Its keepers helped ships sail murky waters before the birth of the USA!
 In fact, the original tower was destroyed by the British in the American Revolution.

 The oldest continuously used lighthouse in the states is in Sandy Hook, New Jersey.
 The people in the area had talked about erecting a tower there since 1679.
 The large, jutting sandbar Sandy Hook was named for was a navigational hazard for sailors.
 It took many ships down before the community installed the lighthouse in 1764.

 Off the coast of Cape Hatteras, NC lies the infamously dangerous Diamond Shoals.
 The shoals are shifting, underwater sandbars.
 In the days before electricity, they took down countless ships.
 The government finished the first lighthouse at Cape Hatteras in 1803.
 Unfortunately, it wasn’t tall enough to guide the ships around the shoals.
 They kept sinking along that unpredictable shore.
 Over the next 70 years, the government added 110 feet to the lighthouse making it 200 feet and the tallest lighthouse in the U.S.

 In 1999, the effects of erosion threatened to level the U.S.’s tallest lighthouse.
 Rather than let that happen, the community came together and moved it to safer ground 3000 feet inshore.
 You can visit it today.
 It offers a spectacular view of the stars in the summertime.

 The Most Unique Lighthouses in the U.S.